LinuxKunaL/gigasync-messaging-app/README.md

 ```

-3. **Create a .env file in the root of the server directory and add the following variables**
+3. **SERVER .env , Create a .env file in the root of the server directory and add the following variables**

 ```bash
 PORT=1000